Scottish Word: Dizzen.

 Weel min, ye should ken that whaur there’s yin o these craiters then syne there’ll a dizzen or mair.
 It’s weel kent hereaboots.
 Ah’d skoosh back tae yer submersible double quick if I wiz you.
 We’re … Continue reading Dizzen.

 “Wha pented the cannon baws like that!
 Ah’ll go ballistic if onythin like that maks it tae the final edit – it’s nae funny.”
-Translated: ba, baw: ball.
+Translate: ba, baw: ball.
 “Who painted the cannon balls like that.
 I … Continue reading Baw.

 “Oh!
 Ma hairt’s aw a whiltie-whaltie cause I ken yer aboot tae whillywha me intae ma closeup.”
-Translated: whillywha: wheedle, coax, cajole.
+Translate: whillywha: wheedle, coax, cajole.
 “Oh!
 My heart is all a pitter patter because I know you are about … Continue reading Whillywha.

 “Ye shouldni lie wi a Russian shot putter if’n ye snagger an snork aw nicht.”
-Translated: snagger: snore harshly.
+Translate: snagger: snore harshly.
 “You should not go to bed with a Russian shot putter if you harshly snore and snort … Continue reading Snagger.